 It shall be a violation of this policy for any student to be subjected to, or to subject another person to, sexual harassment.
-Following an investigation, any student who is found by the evidence to more likely than not have engaged in sexual harassment will be subject to disciplinary action up to, and including, expulsion.
+Following the completion of the District's grievance process, any student who is found by the evidence to more likely than not7 have engaged in sexual harassment will be subject to disciplinary action up to, and including, expulsion.
+No disciplinary sanction or other action that is not a supportive measure may be taken against a respondent until the conclusion of the grievance process.